A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV power sources and their effects on communication payload

-UAVs, which are part of a specialized communication operation, require different onboard payloads that are as follows- \begin{enumerate} \item Software Defined Radios (SDRs) replace all traditional radio hardware with software.
-They are versatile, as they allow for real-time changes, such as frequency and spectrum management, which require only a software update. \item Connectivity Modules such as 4G/5G or beyond 5G modules, Wi-Fi chip set, Internet of Things (IoT) gateways/ sensors.
-These modules can help UAVs act as aerial access points for environmental surveillance and data acquisition. \item Antennas to perform directional transmission of signal, beamforming to offer throughput and LoS stability from UAV to terrestrial UEs. \item Satellite communication terminals for Beyond LoS (BLOS) communications \cite{ref60,ref61,ref62,ref63}. \end{enumerate}
+UAVs, which are part of a specialized communication operation, require different onboard payloads that are as follows: \begin{enumerate} \item Software Defined Radios (SDRs) replace all traditional radio hardware with software.
+They are versatile, as they allow for real-time changes, such as frequency and spectrum management, which require only a software update; \item Connectivity modules such as 4G/5G or beyond 5G modules, Wi-Fi chipset, IoT gateways/ sensors.
+These modules can help UAVs act as aerial access points for environmental surveillance and data acquisition; \item Antennas to perform directional transmission of signal, beamforming to offer throughput and LoS stability from UAV to terrestrial UEs; \item Satellite communication terminals for Beyond LoS (BLOS) communications \cite{ref60,ref61,ref62,ref63}. \end{enumerate} The different types of communication payloads are summarized in Table \ref{tab:11}.